 Instructions/Application for the General Application Funding Process

-Events sponsored by the CLCE serve to educate and enrich Wellesley College.
-Events that CLCE sponsors must be open to all Wellesley College Community members and include lectures, panels, conferences designed and intended for the College community and beyond, performances, workshops, and cultural shows.
+Events sponsored by the CLCE serve to educate and enrich the Wellesley College Community.
+Events that CLCE sponsors must be open to all College Community members.
+The types of events include lectures, panels, conferences designed and intended for the College Community and beyond, performances, workshops, and cultural shows.

 Submitting a Detailed Proposal

 The General Funding Application is HERE.
 Please use this form.
 Do not send a PDF.

 Prior to submission, be sure to fill out each section of the application.
 Applications must be submitted by 11:59pm of the respective due date.
 An example of a student application can be found here, and a Faculty/Staff application example can be found here.

 September 24th and Beyond

 |Thursday, March 6, 2014||March 20th and Beyond|